xigt/lgid/README.md

 │    ├── crubadan_directory_index.csv # table of what directory holds Crúbadán data for each language │    ├── language_index.txt # table of each language and its ID
-│    ├── word_index.txt # table of each word present in a language name and its ID │    ├── word_language_mapping.txt # table of each word present in a language name and which languages it appears in (in ID form)
+│    ├── word_index.txt # table of each word present in a language name and its ID │    └── word_language_mapping.txt # table of each word present in a language name and which languages it appears in (in ID form)
-│    └── odin-lm.zip    # files for building the ODIN language model
 ├── sample              # results from sample runs
 └── test                # files for testing the program
      ├── mentions_gold_output.txt   # the gold standard output when running list-mentions on mentions_test.freki